 Once you have your blender out and ready, add the following ingredients to start making your smoothie:

 Frozen banana.
-This is the key to a thick, creamy, and naturally sweet mango.
 I recommend keeping ripe bananas in the freezer at all times.
 You'll always be just a few minutes from a filling and delicious smoothie!

 Turmeric powder.
 This golden spice adds a hint of earthy flavor to balance out the sweetness of the fruit.
-It also adds a brighter color and has natural antioxidant properties, thanks to the curcumin in turmeric.
+It also adds a brighter color and has natural antioxidant properties.
 You can omit the turmeric if you don't have it on hand.

 Dairy-free yogurt.
 This adds extra protein to make this smoothie super satisfying.
 You can use coconut, almond, or oat yogurt depending on what's in your fridge!
 If you're not vegan, regular yogurt will also work.